dlebansais/PgMessenger/README.md

 2. I'm trying to read chat but it's not updated.

 	This is a community application, if nobody runs it then it doesn't work.
 It does takes at least a handful of players to kick off.

+3. I have restarted the game but it still doesn't see me online.

+	Depending on if you start the client from the game launcher or directly, a different log file is generated.
+This makes it rather complicated to find and read, and PgMessenger can miss the login message.
+To avoid this problem, always start the game the same way.
+Either directly, or from the game launcher, but don't mix.
+If you keep restarting it, eventually it should work.

-3. Item links don't work.
+4. Item links don't work.

     This feature is not available yet, but I'm thinking of adding it.

-4. Isn't LogChat a VIP feature?
+5. Isn't LogChat a VIP feature?

     It will be some day but not today.
 Hopefully, when it becomes VIP-only, the chat API is available and it's no longer a concern.

-5. PgMessenger claims I'm connected but I'm not.
+6. PgMessenger claims I'm connected but I'm not.

     Currently, if you just log out it doesn't say in logs, not until you log on a different character or quit the game.

-6. How far back can I see chat?
+7. How far back can I see chat?

     It's defined server-side, currently it's one hour before messages start to be erased.

-7. You said guild chat is encrypted.
+8. You said guild chat is encrypted.
 What encryption are you using?

 	I'm using AES then HMAC.
 All the gory details are [here](https://github.com/dlebansais/PgMessenger/blob/master/PgMessenger/Encryption.cs).

-8. How do I know I can trust you with this app?
+9. How do I know I can trust you with this app?

 	It's [open source](https://github.com/dlebansais/PgMessenger).
 If you still don't trust it, don't run the fuckin app.

-9. What about the recent Meltdown and Spectre vulnerabilties?
+10. What about the recent Meltdown and Spectre vulnerabilties?

 	The server has been fixed with a patch.
 Beside, does it really matter?
 If security is so important for you, see the answer above.